zmeista92/Azure-Cloud-Network/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 - It is used to scale automation on multiple machines using a Playbook and not having a risk of creating errors by manually configuring each virtual machine.

-The playbook implements the following tasks:
+The playbook (`install-elk.yml`) implements the following tasks:
 - The header of the Playbook can specify which group of machines it is applying to and the remote user.
-- The Playbook install the following services:
+- The Playbook installs the following services:
   - docker.io
   - python3-pip
   - docker
-- To launch and expose the container `run sebp/elk:761`
+- To launch and expose the container `sebp/elk:761`
   - The container should be started with the published ports:
     - 5601:5601 9200:9200 5044:5044